-Engine Compartment

-1. Hydraulic Oil Cooler: This unit is equipped with an electrically powered and controlled oil cooler.
-This is an automatic system, the thermostat is set to turn on the cooling system when the oil temperature reaches 120°F (49°C).

-2. Override Switch: This switch will override the automatic thermostat on the oil cooler.
-Toggle this

-3. Hour meter: This indicates the run time on the unit.

-4. Relay: This relay controls the power to the cooler fan motors.

-5. 40 Amp Circuit Breaker.
+- 1. Hydraulic Oil Cooler: This unit is equipped with two electrically powered and controlled oil cooler fans.
+This is an automatic system, the thermostat is set to turn on the cooling system when the oil temperature reaches 120°F (49°C). - 2.
+Override Switch: This switch will override the automatic thermostat on the oil cooler.
+Toggle this switch up to manually turn on the cooler fan(s).
+Toggle this switch down for automatic operation. - 3.
+Hour meter: This indicates the run time on the unit. - 4.
+Relay: This relay controls the power to the cooler fan motors. - 5.
+40 Amp Circuit Breaker.
 This Breaker protects the power circuit to the cooling fan motor(s).